Amazon-EN-0424/Week7/README.md

   - Define a `Philosopher` entity class with attributes such as `id`, `name`, and `school`.
   - Create a `PhilosopherRepository` interface that extends `JpaRepository<Philosopher, Long>`.
   - Implement a service class that uses the `PhilosopherRepository` to save and retrieve `Philosopher` entities.
-  - Test the functionality by saving and retrieving `Philosopher` entities from the database.
+  - Test the functionality by saving and retrieving `Philosopher` entities from the database using the data loader example we saw in class.

 ### 💡 Discussion
 - Reflect on how Spring Data JPA simplifies the interaction with the database, promoting a more intuitive approach to data persistence.